zzhelqzkov/VisualCeption/readme.md

 ```

 * **uniqueIdentifier** For comparing the images it is important to have a stable name.
 This is the corresponding name.
 * **elementId** It is possible to only compare a special div container.
-The element id can be passed. *You can use all locators that can be used in jQuery*.
+The element id can be passed. *You can use CSS locators*.
 * **excludeElements** Optional parameter as string or an array of strings to exclude an element from the screenshot.
-Maybe there is an animated image in your test container, so you can ignore it. *You can use all locators that can be used in jQuery*.
+Maybe there is an animated image in your test container, so you can ignore it. *You can use CSS locators*.

 **Example Usage**
 ```php